alazaroc/blog-web-code/_tabs/feedback.md

 {% include feedback-form.js %}
 {% include feedback-form.html %}

-Thank you for taking the time to help us improve.
+Thank you for taking the time to help me improve.
 I truly appreciate it!